royeradames/royeradames-angular-tutorial/src/assets/routing/guards-loading-route.md

 ```
 Comment out canActivate or canActivateChild to see the differences.

 Click on the servers table will take you to the home page after 8s.
-8s is how long the authentication check takes.
+The 8s is how long the authentication check takes.